 Studies with human platelets indicate that sildenafil potentiates the antiaggregatory effect of sodium nitroprusside in vitro.
 There is no safety information on the administration of sildenafil to patients with bleeding disorders or active peptic ulceration.
 Therefore sildenafil should be administered to these patients only after careful benefit-risk assessment.

-The film coating of the tablet contains lactose.
-Sildenafil should not be administered to men with rare hereditary problems of galactose intolerance, Lapp lactase deficiency or glucosegalactose malabsorption.
+The film coating of the Sildenafil tablet contains lactose.
+Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.